abdanar/AzeLexicon/README.md

   A hyphenated version of the general word list.
 This list is not yet complete, as the **hyphenation algorithm** is under active development.

 - **Academic and scientific terminology**
   Organized by subject (mathematics, physics, computer science, etc.).
 Each subject has a main file (`terms.json`) containing the **translations of English terms into Azerbaijani**.
-Subfields (e.g., linear algebra, topology) are used for **initial collection of terms**, which are then consolidated into the main `terms.json`.
+Subfields (e.g., linear algebra, probability) are used for **initial collection of terms**, which are then consolidated into the main `terms.json`.

 This project aims to be the **authoritative reference** for Azerbaijani in scientific and academic contexts.